Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 to increase the typechecking time of OCaml programs because they add abstraction barriers, and remove some abstraction breaking optimisations.

-The effect was particularly pronounced on [#10337](https://github.com/ocaml/ocaml/pull/10337).
+The effect is particularly pronounced on [#10337](https://github.com/ocaml/ocaml/pull/10337).
 Due to the improvement of the readability of the typechecker, this pull request has been merged after some quick tests to check that the compilation time increase was not too dire.

-However, the discussion on this pull request highlighted the fact that it was difficult to measure OCaml compilation time on a scale large enough to enable good statistical analysis.
+However, the discussion on this pull request highlighted the fact that it was difficult to measure OCaml compilation time on a scale large enough to enable good statistical analysis and that it would be useful.

 Consequently, I decided to try my hand at a statistical analysis of OCaml compilation time, using this pull request [#10337](https://github.com/ocaml/ocaml/pull/10337) as a case study.
+Beyond this specific PR, I think that it is interesting to write down a process and a handful of tools for measuring OCaml compilation time on the opam ecosystem.

-Before doing any kind of analysis, I need an easy way to collect the data of interest.
+Before doing any kind of analysis, the first step is to find an easy way to collect the data of interest.
 Fortunately, the OCaml compiler can emit timing information with flag `-dtimings`.
 However, this information is emitted on stdout, whereas my ideal sampling process would be to just pick an opam package, launch a build process and recover the timing information for each file.
 This doesn't work if the data is sent to the stdout, and never see again.
-The first step is thus to create a version of the OCaml compiler that can output the timing information of the compilation to a specific directory
+This first step is thus to create a version of the OCaml compiler that can output the timing information of the compilation to a specific directory
 With this change ([#10575](https://github.com/ocaml/ocaml/pull/10337)), installing an opam package with
 ```bash